findlocal/findlocal.help/README.md

 # Local Help

-This is a web app where people can help each other complete tasks during COVID-19 quarantine.
+This is a web app where people can help each other complete tasks during the COVID-19 emergency.

 ## Usage